ImaanBontle/SDV-immersive-weathers/README.md

 	- Submit climate ideas for potential inclusion in future updates.
 - **Available climates:**
 	- *Standard:* Inspired by the vanilla game, the standard climate retains each season's original identity but features more gradual weather changes for an overall more immersive experience.
-	- *Custom:* The custom climate allows you to design your own personalised weather experience without risking making changes to any of the pre-existing templates.
+	- *Custom:* The custom climate allows you to design your own personalised weather experience without risking changes to any of the pre-existing templates.
 - ***Coming soon...***
     - More templates!
 	- Bug fixes.